apache/jena-site/source/documentation/query/assignment.md

 title: ARQ - Assignment
 ---

-ARQ includes support for an explicit assignment of variables.
+ARQ includes support for a logical assignment of variables.
+If the variable is already bound, it acts like a filter, otherwise the value is assignment.
+This makes it position independent.

-This involves is syntactic extension and is available is the query is parsed with language `Syntax.syntaxARQ`.
+This involves is syntactic extension and is available is the query is parsed with language `Syntax.syntaxARQ` (which is the default).

 See also [SELECT expressions](select_expr.html) which is also a form of assignment.